Home»Ransomware»Can Ransomware Infect Backups?

 • Advanced search options and reporting.

-• Unique machine learning algorithms that allow 99% accuracy in detecting ransomware (you can read more about them here).
+Unique machine learning algorithms that allow complete accuracy in detecting ransomware (you can read more here).

 Frequently Asked Questions